HUMAN RESOURCES AND MANAGEMENT RESEARCH STAFF

 In the News: Scandal hits: Should the organization’s leaders stay?
 Or should they go?

-September 6, 2022 | Toronto, ON
+September 6, 2022 ·

-Contributed by Maria Iqbal, Toronto Star
+Contributed by: Maria Iqbal, Toronto Star

 When scandal hits an organization or a company, should its leader stay — or should they go?